 Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a faster frame rate than the D500.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a faster frame rate than the D500.
 It can shoot movie footage at 4K/60p, while the Nikon is limited to 4K/30p.

 Feature comparison: Nikon D500 vs Panasonic G9

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the G9 has an electronic viewfinder (3680k dots), while the D500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the G9 has a higher magnification than the one of the D500 (0.83x vs 0.67x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D500, the Panasonic G9, and comparable cameras.

 |Nikon D500»||optical||Y||3.2||2359||tilting||Y||1/8000s||10.0||n||n||Nikon D500|